edyev/sensors/README.md

 ```

 # Expected deliverable
-The deliverable for this task is a git repo (e.g. on Github or Gitlab) that is forked from the `service_challenge` repo (this repo) with sufficient documentation in a README to build and run the server/client applications to verify it’s functionality.
+The deliverable for this task is a branch with changes made to fulfill the challenge requirements.
+You will then submit a merge request of your branch into `master` branch.
+Please expand the README to describe the program's use as well as some how to build and run the server/client applications to verify it’s functionality.

 ## Provided code
 The build system, nanomsg, protobufs dependencies are setup in the existing repo.
 A `libsensorservice` has been